caropeboka/data-scientist-insights/README.md

 # data-scientist-insights

 This program is a project to find insights from data scientist salaries and salary predictors.
-I have made this progra for completing Data Science Course on Bisa AI Academy.
+I have made this project for completing Data Science Course on Bisa AI Academy.